India–United Arab Emirates relations: Early years

-Since 3000 B.C, relations between India and the seven emirates which now make up the United Arab Emirates were traditionally close.
-The UAE and India had enjoyed close and friendly ties based on historic and cultural ties.
+The UAE and India enjoyed close and friendly ties based on historic and cultural ties.
 People-to-people contacts and barter trade for clothes and spices from India in exchange for dates and pearls from the region have existed for centuries.
-After the creation of the Federation in 1971, India-UAE relations flourished.
+After the creation of the federation in 1971, India-UAE relations flourished.
 Today UAE and India share political, economical, and cultural links.
 There are over a million Indians in the United Arab Emirates, being by far the largest migrant group in the country.

 21st century

-On 16 August 2015, Prime Minister Narendra Modi began a two-day visit to the UAE, the first state visit by an Indian Prime Minister to the country in 34 years.
+On 16 August 2015, Prime Minister Narendra Modi began a two-day visit to the UAE, the first state visit by an Indian prime minister to the country in 34 years.
 In 2018, a Memorandum of Understanding (MoU) was signed between India and the UAE on Technical Cooperation in the Rail Sector.
 It provided a platform for Indian Railways to interact and share their latest developments and knowledge in the railway sector.
 On 18 August 2018, Modi described Sheikh Mohammed's humanitarian support for those affected by the Kerala floods that year as "[reflecting] the special ties between governments and people of India and UAE".
 On 6 August 2019, the UAE backed the decision of the Indian government to pursue passage of the 2019 Jammu and Kashmir Reorganisation Bill, with the UAE's Ambassador to India stating: "We expect that the changes would improve social justice and security and confidence of the people in the local governance and will encourage further stability and peace."
 In August, 2021, UAE and India signed an agreement under which faculty members from Indian universities will spend six to 10 months every year for undertaking research and teaching social sciences in Abu Dhabi.
 This agreement was aimed at deepening the academic and cultural ties between the two nations.

+In January 2024, Mohammed bin Zayed Al Nahyan visited India to participate in Vibrant Gujarat Summit 2024.
+As a special gesture PM Modi personally received the UAE president and held a road show in Ahmedabad.